Dissecting higher order effects from industrial technologies

 Private vehicles

-In countries like India, stricter enforcement of PM2.5 particulate control is needed, instead we are running into problem of PM10 being wrongfully prioritized and deceptively showing air pollution is under control.
+In countries like India, stricter enforcement of PM2.5 standards is urgently needed.
+Instead, PM10 is often prioritised, creating a misleading impression that air pollution is under control.

 Plastics